Potassium alum: India and China

+Middle Ages

 In the 13th and 14th centuries, alum (from alunite) was a major import from Phocaea (Gulf of Smyrna in Byzantium) by Genoans and Venetians (and was a cause of war between Genoa and Venice) and later by Florence.
 After the fall of Constantinople, alunite (the source of alum) was discovered at Tolfa in the Papal States (1461).
 The textile dyeing industry in Bruges, and many locations in Italy, and later in England, required alum to stabilize the dyes onto the fabric (make the dyes "fast") and also to brighten the colors.

+Modern era

+England

+Potassium alum was imported into England mainly from the Middle East, and, from the late 15th century onwards, the Papal States for hundreds of years.
+Its use there was as a dye-fixer (mordant) for wool (which was one of England's primary industries, the value of which increased significantly if dyed).
+These sources were unreliable, however, and there was a push to develop a source in England especially as imports from the Papal States ceased following the excommunication of Henry VIII.

-With state financing, attempts were made throughout the 16th century, but without success until early on in the 17th century.
+With state financing, attempts were made throughout the 16th century, but without success until the early 17th century.
 An industry was founded in Yorkshire to process the shale, which contained the key ingredient, aluminium sulfate, and made an important contribution to the Industrial Revolution.
 One of the oldest historic sites for the production of alum from shale and human urine are the Peak alum works in Ravenscar, North Yorkshire.
 By the 18th century, the landscape of northeast Yorkshire had been devastated by this process, which involved constructing 100 ft stacks of burning shale and fuelling them with firewood continuously for months.
 The rest of the production process consisted of quarrying, extraction, steeping of shale ash with seaweed in urine, boiling, evaporating, crystallisation, milling and loading into sacks for export.
 Quarrying ate into the cliffs of the area, the forests were felled for charcoal and the land polluted by sulfuric acid and ash.